By Wade Ellett, Let’s Move Quad Cities Outdoors Blogger

 My wife likes her trail shoes and hiking sandals.

 Obviously, this isn’t the best season for the sandals, but if you’re buying them for a patient individual, you may be able to snag a good deal or two.

 Trail shoes are a nice compromise between more technical boots and a more casual shoe, but they won’t have the same ankle support as a more traditional hiking boot.

 Where can I buy?

-If you’re shopping locally, Active Endeavors, Dick’s Sporting Goods, and Gander Mountain can help you out with a number of different brands, styles, and price points.
+If you’re shopping locally, sporting goods stores like Active Endeavors and Dick’s Sporting Goods can help you out with a number of different brands, styles, and price points.
 I’ve mentioned several in this post, but there are tons of brands out there, and a sales rep will be able to give you more guidance.